Home » Computer Guides » Mouse Settings And Keyboard Basics.

 It’ll depend very much on the screen that you’re using, and of course, your own eyesight.
 But if you want a recommendation, then I’d set the size to either 2 or 3.

-When you’re happy, there isn’t an OK button to click.
-Just close the window by clicking on the X in the top right corner.
+When you’re happy just close the window by clicking on the X in the top right corner.

 Mouse pointer size slider adjustment in Windows 10.
 Move right to make the pointer larger.